Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Results and Discussions

 \section{Results and Discussions}

 In Sec. \ref{sec:transmission}, \ref{sec:channel}, and \ref{sec:reception}, the transmission, channel, and reception processes of interplant VOC communication are modeled.
 In this section, a detailed analysis of the communication architecture is described.

-In order to understand the transmitter characteristics from a molecular communication perspective, we consider Quercus ilex (Q. ilex) as the transmitter plant.
+In order to understand the transmitter characteristics from an MC perspective, we consider Quercus ilex (Q. ilex) as the transmitter plant.
 The monoterpenoid emission is considered as the signal for transmission, and the characteristic parameters are given in Table \ref{tab:voc_parameters}.

+In this study, frequency represents the temporal dynamics of VOC signals.
+Low-frequency components correspond to slowly varying signals, like the circadian rhythm, whereas high-frequency components represent rapid fluctuations in VOC release.
+Thus, the frequency response characterizes which temporal window of VOC emissions can be effectively received by the receiver in interplant communication.

+In the proposed model, each VOC propagates independently without cross-VOC coupling, and at the receiver, VOC-specific uptake mechanisms enable effective demultiplexing based on chemical identity.

 Firstly, the attenuation of the transmission process is illustrated in Fig. \ref{fig:tx_atte}.
 The release of blended monoterpenoids from the leaves constitutes several VOCs, and it can be seen that the attenuation drops sharply over frequency.
-Even though stress-driven VOC emission is modeled as an instantaneous burst, which corresponds to a broad frequency spectrum, due to biological constraints like VOC transport through cuticle and chemical partitioning, higher frequencies are highly attenuated.
+Due to biological constraints like VOC transport through the cuticle and chemical partitioning, higher frequencies are highly attenuated.
 This results in an effective bandwidth of less than 0.002 Hz, which resembles a narrowband, Gaussian-approximated delta function.
 Fig. \ref{fig:tx_del} depicts the delay of the transmission process over the frequency.
-Similar to the attenuation, they delay profile of different VOCs also decreases with frequency.
-In Q. ilex, $\alpha$-pinene is the most abundant monoterpenoid, and its delay is maximum initially, which is 12.8 sec, though the delay doesn't depend upon the number of released molecules.
-The mean delay of the released VOCs is 7.02 sec and falls rapidly with frequency.
-The observed sharp decrease in delay suggests that leaf cells allow fast pheromone movements, which enables signal propagation for high frequencies with zero delay.
+Similar to the attenuation, the delay profile of different VOCs also decreases with frequency.
+In Q. ilex, $\alpha$-pinene is the most abundant monoterpenoid, and its delay is maximum initially, which is 12.8 sec, though the delay doesn't depend upon the number of released molecules, whereas the mean delay of the released VOCs is 7.02 sec.
+The observed sharp decrease in delay suggests that leaf cells allow fast VOC movements, which enable signal propagation for high frequencies with zero delay.